JRIngram/ttrpg-dungeon-planner/README.md

 ## Set-up

-- Set up a postgreSQL database
+- Set up a postgreSQL database.
+This can be done manually or by running `docker compose up -d`
 - Create a .env file in `server/`.
 Copy the fields from `.env.example` and fill out the variables for your postgreSQL instance.
 This will allow the server to connect to the database.

 ### Server